Nicolas de Bonneville

 - Gracchus Babeuf journalist revolutionary

-- Jacques-Henri Bernardin de Saint-Pierre philosopher traveller writer
+- Jacques-Henri Bernardin de Saint-Pierre abolitionist engineer military philosopher spy traveller writer

 - Félicité Brissot de Warville translator